RuiZhong961230/MEMPA/README.md

 }

 ## Datasets and Libraries
-CEC benchmarks and Engineering problems are provided by opfunu and enoppy libraries, respectively.
+CEC benchmarks and Engineering problems are provided by opfunu==1.0.0 and enoppy==0.1.1 libraries, respectively.
 The NSL-KDD dataset is downloaded from https://www.kaggle.com/datasets/hassan06/nslkdd.

+## Contact
+If you have any questions, please don't hesitate to contact zhongrui[at]iic.hokudai.ac.jp